FAQ

 Doing that 120 WPM from my youtube vid, it's just like.. my fingers are typing of their own volition, without me being aware of what they're actually doing"

-Personally, I type about 10% faster on a Datahand than on a flat keyboard, and I use the original QWERTY-esque layout on both DH and flat keyboards.
+As creator of Svalboard, @_claussen types about 10% faster on a Datahand than on a flat keyboard, and uses the original QWERTY-esque layout on both DH and flat keyboards.
 But the *biggest* gains are in comfort and endurance, not speed.
 Yet.
 Maybe some speed typist will come and blow us all away...

 Is it more comfortable?

 Dramatically so.
-The original Datahand had hundreds of testimonials from happy customers whose lives it changed.
+The original Datahand had hundreds of testimonials from happy customers whose lives it changed -- see the review section!
 The reduction in finger workload and reduced activation of connective tissues through the carpal tunnel results in greater user comfort, and reduced inflammation of the wrists and hands.
-This product is not certified by the FDA to treat any medical condition, but… it saved my career and those of many others.
+This product is not certified by the FDA to treat any medical condition, but… it saved many careers.

 How long does it take to learn?